kubernetes/sig-release/release-engineering/README.md

   - debian-iptables
   - debian-hyperkube-base
   - Publishing bot updates
-    - The bot runs runs on a schedule but sometimes breaks, requiring ad hoc fixes
+    - The bot runs on a schedule but sometimes breaks, requiring ad hoc fixes.
-  - Curation of the [base images exception list](https://github.com/kubernetes/sig-release/blob/master/release-engineering/baseimage-exception-list.md) (most of this list is complete; more info [here](https://github.com/kubernetes/enhancements/issues/1729))
+  - Curation of the [base images exception list](https://github.com/kubernetes/sig-release/blob/master/release-engineering/baseimage-exception-list.md) (most of this list is complete; more info [here](https://github.com/kubernetes/enhancements/issues/1729)).
   - Maintaining instructions on how to consume all above official artifacts, plus variations for how consumers can test pre-release Alpha/Beta/RC artifacts
   - push-build.sh maintenance, until it goes away